-If you are offered a place on the full-time Masters in Finance you will be asked to pay a commitment fee of £1,800 about four weeks after the offer, and a second instalment of £6,200 about eight weeks after the offer.
-The balance will be due in mid-July 2017.
+If you are offered a place on the full-time Masters in Management programme, you will pay a commitment fee of £1,500 within approximately three weeks of your offer and then a reservation fee of £6,000 within approximately six weeks of your offer.

 These fees are non-refundable and will be deducted from your total tuition fees.
 Late applicants, who are accepted, will pay the tuition fees in a shorter amount of time.

 There are many funding options available for you to explore.
 Get in touch with the admissions team to check eligibility.

 A range of loans, including The Prodigy Finance Loan programme, are available to help you finance your Masters in ManagementFind out more about getting a loan.

 Masters in Management scholarships

 Pursuing your postgraduate studies is an important investment for your future, and one which we understand takes considerable thought and planning.
 We appreciate that pursuing graduate studies is also a financial investment, and have a number of funding opportunities available to support students who are looking to pursue the Masters in Management.